Your cart is empty

 In a small pot, combine the milk with the whole peppercorns, bay leaves and onion.
 Heat over a low flame until almost boiling, then remove from heat.

-Strain the milk into jug (discarding the strained solids) then add milk in a steady stream while whisking.
+Strain the milk into jug (discarding the strained solids) then add milk to the flour mixture in a steady stream while whisking.

 Continue to cook the sauce over a medium heat until it thickens slightly.
 Add the horseradish and season to taste.